 An amendment of the National Historic Preservation Act for purposes of establishing a national historic lighthouse preservation program.

-This act, 16 USC 470-470w-6, last amended in August 1992, addresses the issue of preserving our national history.
-The Congress declares that the historical and cultural foundations of the nation should be preserved as a living part of our community life and development; and that the preservation of this irreplaceable heritage is in the public interest so its vital legacy of cultural, educational, aesthetic, inspirational, economic, and energy benefits will be maintained and enriched for future generations of Americans (16 USC 470(b)(2)(4)).
+This act, 54 USC 300101-320101, last amended in December 2014, addresses the issue of preserving our national history.
+The Congress declares that the historical and cultural foundations of the nation should be preserved as a living part of our community life and development; and that the preservation of this irreplaceable heritage is in the public interest so its vital legacy of cultural, educational, aesthetic, inspirational, economic, and energy benefits will be maintained and enriched for future generations of Americans (54 USC 300101).

 This act, 25 USC 3001-3013, permits the intentional removal from, or excavation of, Native American cultural items from Federal or tribal lands for purposes of discovery, study, or removal only if:

 1. such items are excavated or removed pursuant to a permit issued which must be consistent with this act

 2. such items are excavated or removed after consultation with or, in the case of tribal lands, consent of the appropriate (if any) Indian tribe or Native Hawaiian organization

 3. the ownership and right of control of the disposition of such items must be as provided in subsections (a) and (b) of this section